 - Parasympathetic Nervous System

-The sympathetic nervous system is mostly responsible for the production of hormones epinephrine and norepinephrine, which trigger our “fight or flight” response.
+The sympathetic nervous system is mostly responsible for the production of hormones which trigger our “fight or flight” response.

 The parasympathetic nervous system, on the other hand, is the “rest and digest” system of the body responsible for the regulation of blood pressure, heart rate, breathing rate, tear production, and every aspect of digestion.